 Injections as a Diagnostic Tool

-Of course, there are certain spinal conditions that require surgery, but often people have surgery because nothing else has helped and they are tired of hurting.
-It is the physiatrist’s goal to help the patient find ways to decrease their pain and increase their functional status using non-surgical means.
+Of course, there are certain spinal conditions that may require surgery, but often people have surgery because nothing else has helped and they are tired of hurting.
+The goal of a physiatrist is to help the patient find ways to decrease their pain and increase their functional status using non-surgical means.